Prevention & Response

 Students would continue to remain eligible for any financial aid they receive through the university.
 In addition, as a result of COVID-19, the Department of Education’s Federal Student Aid Office recently released guidance that provides schools much greater flexibility in administering federal financial aid programs (Pell, SEOG, Federal Direct Loans and Federal Work-Study).
 If you have questions, please contact the Office of Financial Aid.

-Although we do not have any known cases of COVID-19 on campus, CDC guidelines have prompted us to suspend our campus visit programs through May 15, and our admission events for the spring semester have been postponed.
-We will continue to monitor the situation as it evolves, and we will update you no later than April 6 with more information about on-campus programs moving forward.
+Although we do not have any known cases of COVID-19 on campus, CDC guidelines have prompted us to suspend our campus visit programs until further notice, and our admission events for the spring semester have been postponed.
+We will continue to monitor the situation as it evolves, and we will update you with more information about on-campus programs moving forward.

 We are suspending events that bring large groups together indefinitely.
 We will share updates regarding upcoming events as soon as possible.